paldhous/ucb/2015/dataviz/md_raw/class12.md

 This is reponsible for the smooth transitions between the different states of the chart.
 The duration is set in milliseconds, so the value of `1000` means that each transition takes one second to complete.
 Experiment with different duration values, and see what happens if you comment out these lines of code.

-Note that this code does not need to touch the Y axis, as it does not change with each transition.
+Note that this code does not need to alter the Y axis, as it does not change with each transition.

 ### Use a custom color palette